jesus-car/notas/English/Basic/Verbs.md

 		- She doesn't have the book
 	- Tambien para negar oraciones en present continiue
 	- *Interrogative form:* DO + subject + maint verb / do you watch the movie? / does she write songs? / do they play soccer?
+- La mayoria de los verbos en present simple in thirty person need to plus 's' in the end.

 - **want** : if it goes next to a verb, it has to be in infinitive form
 	- I wan TO DRINK